mc8max/techread/docs/architecture.md

 - Local-first storage: content stays on your machine.
 - Outbound requests: RSS + HTTP fetch.
 - No inbound server is exposed.
-- Ollama inference is local unless you point `ollama_host` elsewhere.
+- LM Studio inference is local.

 ---